DiTo97/video-to-pptx/README.md

 A video-to-PPTX-slides converter whose main goal is to convert scientific presentation to PPTX slides.

+**N.B.:** The converter only supports videos hosted on YouTube for now.

 The conversion process is roughly nine-fold:

 - [ ] The video is downloaded in memory or to file storage with the [Pytube](https://pytube.io/en/latest/index.html) package;